 The people we support come from all communities across Scotland, as do our volunteers.
 We welcome new volunteers from all backgrounds and languages.

-To ensure we provide the best possible service to people affected by crime, we ask all volunteers to follow our processes.
-This will involve:
+To ensure we provide the best possible service to people affected by crime, we take all our volunteer applications through our processes which involves:

-- Signing and abiding by Victim Support Scotland’s Confidentiality agreement
+- Signing and abiding by Victim Support Scotland’s:

 - Commitment to Data Protection